mwarkentin/frontendstyleguide/html.md

         <div class="box round alert message whatever">...</div>

-* Properly quote element attributes.
+* Properly quote element attributes if they are being substituted somehow with untrusted user-generated content.
 This can be a potential security issue.

     **No**

         <img src={{ image.url }} alt={{ image.alt_text }} />
+        // if alt_text is `"" onclick="...malicious js..."`, you're hosed

     **Yes**